 To find your local PNMH specialist community team click here.

 If you have bipolar disorder you will need the support of your local Specialist Perinatal Mental Health team to help you throughout your pregnancy and postnatally.
 This is because:

 Bipolar used to be known as 'manic depression', because people tend to experience extreme moods - both low (depressed), and high or excited (manic).
-Some women with bipolar disorder also experience psychosis (see explanation in table below).
+Some women with bipolar disorder also experience psychosis.
 While we don't know exactly what causes bipolar, it is often inherited.
 Women with a family history of bipolar are more likely to develop the disorder when they're pregnant or after the baby is born.